HowTo: Tasmota - Configure automatic output shutdown

 1. Hi Nico,

-The only option that comes to mind is the Tasmota “rules” option.
-This can also be used to define “more complex” actions.
-That means you would have to put together a few rules.
-Have you ever looked at this?
+so adhoc I can only think of the option about the "rules" of Tasmota.
+With this you can also define "more complex" actions.
+That means you would have to build a few rules.
+Did you have a look at that before?

 Best regards